funwie/task-list/README.md

 - Add Validation to the models in Imparta.Domain
 - Write tests to conver all testable units
 - XML documentation.
 API spec and documentation using OpenAPI (Swagger)
+- Add Search, Filtering, and Sorting
+- Add Logging
+- Resolve issues.
+Editing allows only description, not start and end dates.
+List bage count does not update when task is added/removed unless page is reloaded.